shiddenme/bitcore-lib-dynamic/CONTRIBUTING.md

-# Contributing to dynamic-lib
+# Contributing to bitcore-lib-dynamic

-We're working hard to make *dynamic-lib* the most powerful JavaScript library for working with Dynamic.
-Our goal is to have *dynamic-lib* be a library that can be used by anyone interested in Dynamic, and to level expertise differences with great design and documentation.
+We're working hard to make *bitcore-lib-dynamic* the most powerful JavaScript library for working with Dynamic.
+Our goal is to have *bitcore-lib-dynamic* be a library that can be used by anyone interested in Dynamic, and to level expertise differences with great design and documentation.

 ## Community